domitix/CleverWeather/README.md

 At this point you can open your browser on http://localhost:3000 and visualize data.

 ### Random values created by RIOT app
-* Really Small Message Broker
+1. **Really Small Message Broker**
-   Compile the repository previously cloned:
+   1. Compile the repository previously cloned:
       `cd rsmb/src`
       `make`

-   Copy config.conf file contained in RSMB folder to mosquitto.rsmb/rsmb/src directory.
+   2. Copy config.conf file contained in RSMB folder to mosquitto.rsmb/rsmb/src directory.
 From mosquitto.rsmb/rsmb/src directory execute   the Really Small Message Broker:
     `./broker_mqtts config.conf`

-* RIOT app
+2. **RIOT app**
-   Copy CleverWeatherRIOTOS folder into RIOT folder.
+   1. Copy CleverWeatherRIOTOS folder into RIOT folder.
 Open a second teminal in RIOT directory and create tap0, tap1 devices and tapbr0 typing:
       `sudo ./RIOTDIR/dist/tools/tapsetup/tapsetup`
-   To check if they have been correctly created:
+   2. To check if they have been correctly created:
       `ifconfig | grep tap`
-   Assign a site-global prefix to the tapbr0:
+   3. Assign a site-global prefix to the tapbr0:
       `sudo ip a a fec0:affe::1/64 dev tapbr0`

-   To execute the app with tap0 device (you can also run it with tap1):
+   4. To execute the app with tap0 device (you can also run it with tap1):
    `cd CleverWeatherRIOTOS`
    `make all term PORT=tap0`

-   * During the execution of the app: assign a site-global address with the same prefix within the RIOT native instance:
+   * During the execution of the app:
+      * assign a site-global address with the same prefix within the RIOT native instance:
          `ifconfig 5 add fec0:affe::99`
-      See all the possible commands of the app:
+      * See all the possible commands of the app:
          `help`
-      Connect to the previously created broker at port 1885:
+      * Connect to the previously created broker at port 1885:
          `con fec0:affe::1 1885`
-      Start publishing messages with random values in <topic>:
+      * Start publishing messages with random values in <topic>:
          `publisher <topic> `

-* Gateway
+3. **Gateway**
-   open a third terminal, go to Gateway folder and type `python PythonGateway.py`
+   1. Open a third terminal, go to Gateway folder and type `python PythonGateway.py`

-* Web app
+4. **Web app**
-   Open another command line, go in the webapp folder and write `npm start`
+   1. Open another command line, go in the webapp folder and write `npm start`
-   At this point you can open your browser on http://localhost:3000 and visualize data.
+   2. At this point you can open your browser on http://localhost:3000 and visualize data.

 ## Tutorial
 Follow the [tutorial](https://www.hackster.io/domitix/clever-weather-4fc8ec) and whatch the [video](https://youtu.be/TwIHceQEKSE) to find out how to use CleverWeather.
-For more information on CleverWeatherRIOTOS: [tutorial](https://www.hackster.io/domitix/cleverweather-with-riot-os-ada7fe) and [video].
+<br/>For more information on CleverWeatherRIOTOS: [tutorial](https://www.hackster.io/domitix/cleverweather-with-riot-os-ada7fe) and [video].